The Harrad Experiment

 The Harrad Experiment is a 1973 coming-of-age film about a fictional school, named Harrad College, where the students learn about sexuality and experiment with each other.
 Based on the 1966 novel of the same name by Robert Rimmer, this film deals with the concept of free love during the height of the sexual revolution, which took place in the United States during the late 1960s and early 1970s.

-The movie stars James Whitmore and Tippi Hedren as the married couple who run the school, and includes a young Don Johnson as one of the students who tries to go beyond the rules.
+The film stars James Whitmore and Tippi Hedren as the married couple who run the school, and includes a young Don Johnson as one of the students who tries to go beyond the rules.
 It was directed by Ted Post.
 The screenplay, based upon Rimmer's novel, was co-written by Ted Cassidy and Michael Werner.

 A sequel, Harrad Summer, was released in 1974.

 Plot

 The Harrad Experiment is set in Harrad College, an experimental institution where students are encouraged to explore their sexuality and relationships in an open and honest environment.
 The story follows a group of students as they navigate the unconventional curriculum and confront their own beliefs, desires and insecurities.

 The film begins with the arrival of new students at Harrad College, where they are introduced to the school's unique program by its founder, Professor Philip Tenhausen.
 The program pairs male and female students as roommates, with the expectation that they will develop a deeper understanding of sexuality, relationships and love.

 The main focus is on four students: Stanley, Sheila, Harry and Beth.
 As they adjust to the program, each student faces personal challenges and growth.

 Harry, who is initially uncomfortable with the openness of the experiment, slowly begins to embrace the experience, questioning his previously conservative views on sex and relationships.

 Sheila, Stanley's roommate, struggles with her own insecurities and past traumas, but she gradually becomes more confident in expressing her desires and emotions.
 The two eventually form a close bond, moving from awkwardness to a deeper emotional and physical connection.

 Meanwhile, Stanley, who is more open-minded about the experiment, finds himself challenged when he is attracted to and sleeps with Beth, Harry's wilder and less traditional roommate.
 Both couples’ relationships force them to confront their differing views on love and commitment.

 Throughout the film, the students participate in various activities and discussions led by Professor Tenhausen, aimed at breaking down societal taboos and encouraging personal growth.
 As the experiment progresses, the students' relationships become more complex, leading to moments of tension, jealousy and self-discovery.

 The film concludes with the students coming to terms with their experiences at Harrad College.
 While some leave the experiment with a new perspective on relationships and sexuality, others remain uncertain about the lessons they've learned.
 The film ends with an open question about the impact of the Harrad Experiment on the students' future lives and relationships.